Voyage of the (Air)spacemen! Part 3 (Ending)

 "Julia promised she will return for you.
 She promised!"
 Zeph said, suddenly angry.

 "She is on a very dangerous mission.
 Even if she could return after finishing it, we're too far away.
 Too many dangerous things in the way.
 I am not worth enough for the return trip.
-Seven turns is not long enough."
-Random said and it sounded bitter, with bitter tears flowing down her face openly now.
-"So I might as well show you how to use the things in the sack.
+Seven turns is not long enough to make the trip.
+I am well aware of that."
+Random said and it somehow sounded bitter, with warm tears flowing down her face openly now.
+"So I might as well show you how to use the things in the sack and chest.
 In the long run, it doesn't matter."

 "You were her lover."
-Zeph said, with certain clarity.
+Zeph said, with sudden clarity.
 "You shared bed with Julia.
 And she is cruel to strand you here."

 "I was her lady-in-waiting.
 I was her handmaiden.
 It was my job to please her, to make her happy in any way she needed it, to make sure she finished the job in front of her."
 Random replied.
 "And this is not her cruelty.
 This is Julia Avernes being kind."

 "How?!
 How can this be kindness?
 Being stranded in the middle of nowhere and left to be disbanded?!"
 Zeph said, her anger boiling over.
 Random gave her a brave little smile, even more precious because it came through tears.

 "Because I'm stranded here with you."
 Random said.
 "I've risked everything to save you from croaking.
 I spoke for capture of all three archons in the council, even though I have no voice in there and got a severe reprimand for interrupting the important people.
 I shot the web instead of shockamancy bolt at you, despite direct order from Captain Partupass...
 Do you know what would have been cruel, real cruelty, Zephyr?
 If they executed you on the ship while I watched then disbanded me as a punishment."